AlanQuatermain/DND-5e-LaTeX-monsters/README.md

 | `mcdl` | Monstrous Compendium Vol. 2: Dragonlance Creatures |

 Passing `onednd` will use the 2024 editions of the Player's Handbook and Monster Manual, once those are included.
+Until content is available for those, they will instead include their 2014 counterparts.

 #### Official Campaign Settings